 You can also customize the view of the project files to focus on specific aspects of your app development.
 For example, selecting the Problems view of your project displays links to the source files containing any recognized coding and syntax errors, such as a missing XML element closing tag in a layout file.

-For more information, see Managing Projects.
+For more information, see Projects Overview.

 The Android Studio main window is made up of several logical areas identified in figure 3.